lordthorzonus/yii2-algolia/README.md

 }
 ```

 For providing the Algolia's ObjectID the package uses `getObjectID()` method from the Searchable model.
 The helper trait will use ActiveRecord's `getPrimaryKey()` method by default.
-If you want to use some other key just override the method (or implement in your own if you aren't using the trait):
+If you want to use some other key just override the method (or implement your own if you aren't using the trait):

 ```php
 class Contact extends ActiveRecord implements SearchableInterface